scala/docs.scala-lang/_overviews/contribute/codereviews.md

 * Attach comments to particular lines or regions they pertain to whenever possible.
 * Short code examples are often more descriptive than prose.
 * If you have thoroughly reviewed the PR and thought through all angles, LGTM (Looks Good To Me) is the preferred acceptance response.
-* Additional reviews should try to offer additional insights: "I also thought about it from this angle and it still looks good.."
+* Additional reviews should try to offer additional insights: "I also thought about it from this angle, and it still looks good.."
 * Above all, remember that the people you are reviewing might be reviewing your PRs one day too.
 * If you are receiving the review, consider that the advice is being given to make you, and Scala, better rather than as a negative critique.
 Assume the best, rather than the worst.